 When one finds out that they are unable to eat a certain food, the mind automatically goes to extremes.
 “I guess I’ll never eat ice cream again… There goes my favorite Friday pizza night.”
 It really is understandable to be dizzied by the murky future when you’ve only known a certain way of eating and cooking your whole life.

-Which is why, after coming through some food sensitivities in our own family, I like to give people hope.
+This is why, after coming through some food sensitivities in our own family, I like to give people hope.
 I once thought I had a lactose intolerance.
 I switched to fresh, local milk and could eat it in any form, including some amazing ice cream.
 If that doesn’t help, then please know that delicious ice cream can be had dairy-free.

 Similarly, if you’re like many of us, you can’t imagine a life without wheat.
 It’s your morning toast, your afternoon treat, and your favorite Friday night pizza.
 I’m here to tell you that all of these things can be made deliciously without wheat.
 Many store-bought wheat alternatives are just kind of meh.
 This is where, once again, homemade is infinitely better.